Litchilitchy/kfb/README.md

 `systemctl start docker.service`

-start redis `docker run --name test-redis -p 6379:6379 -d redis`, if it is in history, then use `docker history ls -a` get corresponding container id and `docker start ${id}`
+start redis `docker run --name test-redis -p 6379:6379 -d redis`, if it is in history, then use `docker container ls -a` get corresponding container id and `docker start ${id}`

 `python py/monitor.py` to prepare for output